Miranda B. Johnson

 Professional & Community Affiliations

-Chair Elect, Section on Education Law, American Association of Law Schools (January 2022 – present)
+Chair, Section on Education Law, American Association of Law Schools (January 2023 – present)

 Founding Member and Steering Committee Member, Transforming School Discipline Collaborative (March 2015 – August 2020)